-Analytical monitoring comprising Impaired Waters monitoring for industrial activity identified in Tables 1-1 and 4-1 of the 2021 MSGP is performed annually on stormwater discharges from the site.
-Pre- and polyfluoroalkyl substances (PFAS) monitoring will occur annually unless it is not detected or is detected below the PFAS screening level for New Mexico.
+Analytical monitoring comprises Impaired Waters monitoring for industrial activities identified on Tables 1-1 and 4-1 of the 2021 MSGP is performed annually on stormwater discharges from the site.
+Pre- and polyfluoroalkyl substance (PFAS) monitoring will occur annually unless it is not detected or is detected below the PFAS screening level for New Mexico.
 If either of these scenarios occur, PFAS monitoring will cease.
-Indicator parameters are monitored quarterly.
-Monitoring occurs when a storm event results in an actual discharge from the site and follows the preceding measurable storm event by at least 72 hours (3 days), unless documented that the storm event is representative of local storm events during the sampling period.
+Benchmark constituents are monitored quarterly.
+Monitoring occurs when storm events result in an actual discharge from the site and follow the preceding measurable storm event by at least 72 hours (3 days), unless documented that the storm event is representative of local storm events during the sampling period.
 For runoff from snowmelt, the monitoring is performed at a time when a measurable discharge from the site occurs.